There’s one thing no one can do without in their kitchen, and that’s a good broth.

 How can you substitute one broth with another?

 In case your recipe needs a beef broth, but you have chicken broth, then go ahead and use the chicken broth.

 Your recipe might not turn out 100% as the recipe prescribed but be assured that the chicken broth will serve the purpose pretty well.

 You will notice some minor changes in the flavor and maybe most changes will be in the color of your finished dish, but it will still have a great taste.

 However, it’s important to note that some broths are more easily substituted than others.

-For example, vegetable broth is a little less of a substitute for beef or chicken broth than beef is for chicken and vice versa because of the fat contents in meat-based broths.
+For example, vegetable broth is a little less of a substitute for beef or chicken broth than beef is for chicken and vice versa.
+This is because of the fat content in meat-based broths.

-The most interesting and exciting part when it comes to cooking is experimenting with ingredients and you’re skills are definitely tested when having to use what you have lying around to make a recipe.
+The most interesting and exciting part when it comes to cooking is experimenting with ingredients.
+Your skills are definitely put to the test when having to use what you have lying around to make a recipe.